MichaelBravoManyari/MichaelBravoManyari/README.md

 </div>

 ## 👨‍💻 About Me:
 My name is Michael Bravo Manyari.
-I am an engineering student looking for my first job as an Android developer.
+I am an engineering student, and my interest is focused on the development of Android applications and the creation of innovative solutions through programming and technology.

 ## 🛠️ Languages and Tools: